 salt and pepper – Himalayan pink salt or sea salt.

 Whisk all ingredients together and drizzle on the salad.

 - Using Himalayan pink salt gives an edge to the balsamic vinaigrette in terms of taste.

-- Soaking the red onion slices with vinegar and salt gives a kind of instant pickled effect.
+- Don’t skip soaking the red onion slices with vinegar and salt.
+This gives a kind of “instant-pickled” effect.

-- There’s a whole lot of flavors going on, so you won’t really need sugar in this balsamic dressing recipe.
+- There are a whole lot of flavors going on, so you won’t really need sugar in this balsamic salad dressing.

 - For making pasta salad, the pasta has to be always rinsed to stop the cooking process and also to remove the starch.
 This ensures that the pasta holds its shape and doesn’t stick together.